MarkDMunoz/MarkDMunoz/README.md

 ## Projects
 Here are some of the projects that I have worked on:

-* [Algorithmic Trading](https://github.com/MarkDMunoz/Algorithmic-Trading): Conducted an analysis of a ten-stock portfolio, leveraging risk/return metrics and efficient frontier models.
+* [Algorithmic Trading](https://github.com/MarkDMunoz/Algorithmic-Trading): Conducted an analysis of a ten-stock portfolio using Python, leveraging risk/return metrics and efficient frontier models.
 Utilized Berry Cox’s price momentum factors for a 5-year backtest, benchmarking performance against leading indices such as SPY, IWM, and DIA.

 *